sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-mobilepc-sensors-api-adaptivebrightness-isautobrightnessenabledbydefault.md

 # IsAutobrightnessEnabledByDefault

-Determines if autobrightness is enabled by default.
+IsAutobrightnessEnabledByDefault specifies whether autobrightness is enabled by default.
 This setting only applies to nits-based systems.
 It is ignored on percentage based systems.

 When this setting is false, use [DefaultSliderPosition](microsoft-windows-mobilepc-sensors-api-adaptivebrightness-defaultsliderposition.md) to set the default brightness level.